A screenshot of how the theme looks like

 Development

 If you want to adjust the CSS of the theme to your needs, you will need to edit the files in the templates and css directories.
-While you do this, you should make sure that the CSS file static/css/generated.css is up-to-date.
+While you do this, you should make sure that the CSS file static/css/generated.css is up to date.
 This file is generated from the file css/main.css, and all the files that are configured as a pattern in tailwind.config.js:

 That way, your local web browser will automatically reload the page with the updated CSS whenever you change a file.